AlienSmith/First-blood/GStar/Readme.txt

 Notice the generation process will take a while.
 #Assignment 2.02
 The Timer is in the Time Filter, Named GSTime
 The Physic implimentation is in the Physics Filter, Named PhysicComponent.
-The PhysicManager manages the PhysicComponents
+The PhysicManager manages the PhysicComponents The physicbasedController
+Controls the object under physics. use "T""F"G""H" to move the object and use mouse to rotate the object.